 Headers from FPA (Ford Powertrain Applications).

-FPA was very easy to deal with when ordering the headers for the Dart heads.
+FPA was very easy to deal with when ordering the headers for the Dart heads, and their product is excellent.
 We elected to get them uncoated as we assume there will be a fair bit of modification to get them to fit correctly in this custom application.

 We used a 302 block for mock-up purposes and machined some risers to get the correct 351W deck height.